k3s-io/docs/docs/quick-start/quick-start.md

 * Additional utilities will be installed, including `kubectl`, `crictl`, `ctr`, `k3s-killall.sh`, and `k3s-uninstall.sh`
 * A [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) file will be written to `/etc/rancher/k3s/k3s.yaml` and the kubectl installed by K3s will automatically use it

-A single-node server installation is afully-functional Kubernetes cluster, including all the datastore, control-plane, kubelet, and container runtime components necessary to host workload pods.
+A single-node server installation is a fully-functional Kubernetes cluster, including all the datastore, control-plane, kubelet, and container runtime components necessary to host workload pods.
 It is not necessary to add additional server or agents nodes, but you may want to do so to add additional capacity or redundancy to your cluster.

 To install additional agent nodes and add them to the cluster, run the installation script with the `K3S_URL` and `K3S_TOKEN` environment variables.
 Here is an example showing how to join an agent: